Physician Assistant Studies

 Toxicology Clearance

 The Program requires students to undergo toxicology screenings prior to matriculation and periodically throughout enrollment.
 Students have a fiduciary responsibility for the costs associated with toxicology screening.
 Toxicology screening will be completed on all students prior to matriculation, randomly throughout enrollment and prior to placement on clinical rotations.
 Toxicology screening may be via urine or serum.
-Some clinical rotation sites require an additional toxicology screens immediately prior to the start of the rotation, therefore students may be required to complete multiple screens throughout enrollment.
+Some clinical rotation sites require additional toxicology screens immediately prior to the start of the rotation, therefore students may be required to complete multiple screens throughout enrollment.
 The Program requires the authorization by each student for a urine toxicology screen prior to matriculation into the Program.
 Abnormalities noted on the pre-matriculation toxicology screening will be investigated and may result in denial of matriculation.

 International Applicants